 - Duration: If you want to pursue CQF, all you need is 6 months to complete.
 But to pursue CFA and to clear it, you need at least 2-3 years of rigorous study and continuous improvement in your knowledge base.

 - Primers: In CFA, the level-1 acts as a nice foundation for students.
-Because level-2 and level-3 are much more complex and comprehensive.
-In the case of CQF, they offer primer courses on Mathematics, Finance, and Programing so that you can build a good foundation before actually digging into the curriculum.
+Because level-2 and level-3 are much more complex and comprehensive, in the case of CQF, they offer primer courses on Mathematics, Finance, and Programing so that you can build a good foundation before actually digging into the curriculum.

-- Salary differences: Before going into salary differences, it’s important to note that when students do these courses.
-CFA is usually done at the beginning of a career (not always, but mostly) and CQF is done when the students already have many years of experience in the relevant domain.
+- Salary differences: Before going into salary differences, it’s important to note that students do these courses.
+CFA is usually done at the beginning of a career (not always, but mostly), and CQF is done when the students already have many years of experience in the relevant domain.
 So naturally, there would be a significant gap between the compensation.
-So comparing the salary difference doesn’t add to our conclusions of how these courses are, as experience plays a huge role in the determination of salary.
-A newbie with a CFA degree earns between the US $47,000 to US $52,000 per annum.
+So comparing the salary difference doesn’t add to our conclusions of how these courses are, as experience plays a huge role in determining salary.
+A newbie with a CFA degree earns between the US $47,000 to the US $52,000 per annum.
 Once he has more experience, he begins to earn more and reaches six figures soon.
 On the other hand, mentioning the salary of a person with a CQF degree seems difficult as the person already has so many other qualifications along with CQF.

-- Value of the course: If you look at both the courses, from a layman’s point of view CFA may seem more valuable.
+- Value of the course: If you look at both the courses, from a layman’s point of view, CFA may seem more valuable.
 But if we look closely, we would see that the value of the course depends totally on the knowledge-base and the experience of a professional.
-Generally, when a professional chooses to pursue CQF, he already has at least a Masters or Ph.D. in Quantitative Finance or has 10-15 years of experience to really appreciate the material of CQF.
-But in the case of CFA, people come fresh out of college and pursue CFA or in some cases, people pursue it while having only a few years of experience; thus the value of CFA seems more than CQF.
+Generally, when a professional chooses to pursue CQF, he already has at least a Masters or Ph.D. in Quantitative Finance or has 10-15 years of experience to appreciate the material of CQF.
+But in the case of CFA, people come fresh out of college and pursue CFA, or in some cases, people pursue it while having only a few years of experience; thus, the value of CFA seems more than CQF.